CybexDex/cybex-web/app/help/en/dex/shorting.md

 The BitShares network is capable of issuing any amount of any BitAsset and lend it out to participants given enough collateral.

- * *settlement price*: The price for 1 BTS as it is traded on external exchanges.
+ * *settlement price*: The price for 1 CYB as it is traded on external exchanges.
  * *maintenance collateral ratio* (MCR): A ratio defined by the witnesses as minimum required collateral ratio
  * *maximum short squeeze ratio* (MSQR): A ratio defined by the witnesses as to how far shorts are protected against short squeezes
  * *short squeeze protection* (SQP): Defines the most that a margin position will ever be forced to pay to cover